-The CPT (European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment) functions as external consultant.
-The European Treaty on this issue stipulates that prison facilities be visited on a regular basis (European Commission, 2002).
-The last visit by the CPT in Germany took place between 25 November and 7 December 2015, in the course of which 16 facilities were visited.
+The CPT (European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment) and the national Commission for the prevention of torture function as external consultant.
+The European Treaty on this issue stipulates that facilities in prison be visited on a regular basis (European Commission, 2002).
+The last visit of the CPT to Germany took place between 25 November and 7 December 2015, in the course of which 16 facilities were visited.
 Statements made in the CPT report in connection with "healthcare" are only based on three facilities, however, and thus cannot be viewed as being representative.
-The main criticism was that there was not always a sufficient number of qualified care staff available and that medicinal drugs were not dispensed by medically trained personnel but by prison officers.
+The main criticism was that there was not always a sufficient number of qualified care staff available and that medicinal drugs were not dispensed by medically trained personnel but by prison guards.
 In addition it was pointed out that dealing with mentally ill persons, i.e. including addicts, was frequently seen as problematic.
 Transfer to prison hospital is evidently often refused due to a lack of beds.
 In addition, the varying levels of access to substitution treatment across the different institutions was criticised.
 According to the CPT, this is not in line with the principle of equivalence of care (Europäischer Ausschuss zur Verhütung von Folter und unmenschlicher oder erniedrigender Behandlung oder Strafe, 2017).

-In North Rhine-Westphalia, the monitoring of medical activities is regulated by the technical supervision of the supervisory authorities (Husmann, 2010) as laid down in the "Recommendations for Treatment by Doctors Providing Medical Treatment for Opioid Dependency in Prison".
+In North Rhine-Westphalia, the monitoring of medical activities is regulated by the technical supervision of the supervisory authorities (Husmann, 2010) as laid down in the "Recommendations for Treatment by Doctors Providing Medical Treatment for Opioid

+Dependency in Prison".
 It issues orders if the limits of conscientious medical discretion are exceeded or incorrectly exercised.
 Orders issued by the technical supervisory body are restricted to specific individual cases.

-Imprisonment continues to carry the risk that substitution treatment already commenced prior to entering a penal institution will not be continued (Stöver, 2010).
-Guidelines and rules could help counteract uncertainty and ignorance on the part of prison healthcare personnel.
+Imprisonment continues to carry the risk that substitution treatment which has already been commenced prior to entering a penal institution will not be continued (Deutsche AIDS-Hilfe e.
+V., 2018, Stöver, 2010).
+Guidelines and rules could help counteract uncertainty and ignorance on the part of prison health care personnel.
 In order to provide prison doctors with greater certainty, the framework conditions, e. g. treatment strategies, accompanying psychosocial therapy or criteria for discontinuation, should be clearly described.
 These must especially take the specific conditions in prison into account.
 At an international level, there are, amongst other things, the declaration on "Prison Health as part of Public Health" (World Health Organization (WHO), 2003), adopted by the WHO European region in 2003 as well as the treatment recommendations, "Opioid Substitution Treatment in Custodial Settings" (Kastelic et al., 2008).